Sollimann/Real-time-elevator-scheduler/README.md

 Linux distributions such as Wily (Ubuntu 15.10), Xenial (Ubuntu 16.04) and Jessie (Debian 8)

 ## 1. Install ROS kinetic for Ubuntu (If you do not have it already) ##

 ###### This should take tops 5 minutes.
-If you have another version of linux but Ubuntu, follow this guide: http://wiki.ros.org/kinetic/Installation
+If you have another version of linux but Ubuntu, follow this guide: http://wiki.ros.org/kinetic/Installation ######

+Robot operating system (ROS) provides services designed for heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.
+The main ROS client libraries (C++, Python, and Lisp) are geared toward a Unix-like system, primarily because of their dependence on large collections of open-source software dependencies.

 -------------------------

 1. Setup your computer to accept software from packages.ros.org.